liferay/liferay-portal-cloud-native/readme/BREAKING_CHANGES_AMENDMENTS.markdown

 ## What modules/apps/batch-engine/batch-engine-api/src/main/java/com/liferay/batch/engine/BatchEngineTaskItemDelegateRegistry.java

-The method getBatchEngineTaskItemDelegate(String itemClassName, String taskItemDelegateName) has been replaced with getBatchEngineTaskItemDelegate(long companyId, String itemClassName, String taskItemDelegateName), as the invocation must be scoped by company.
+The method getBatchEngineTaskItemDelegate(String itemClassName, String taskItemDelegateName) is replaced with getBatchEngineTaskItemDelegate(long companyId, String itemClassName, String taskItemDelegateName).

 ## Why

-To get the BatchEngineTaskItemDelegate based on the company too, it must be scoped by the company, because it depends on the company that a taskItemDelegateName exists or not (an Object Definition given its name)
+Whether a taskItemDelegateName exists depends on the company, so BatchEngineTaskItemDelegate objects must also be retrieved with a company's scope.
 ```

 ----

 # ac48b1fe243d41f6e4691e3f6e7025037811e4ac

-The breaking change message has a wrong formatting.
+The breaking change message has the wrong format.
 The correct message is:

 ```
 LRAC-15144 segments-service Add Experiment type support